 Important brand for Norway and Oslo

-- "We calculate the direct effects and ripple effects for Oslo of hosting the World Cups in Nordic sports and biathlon," explains Sponsor Insight.
-"The survey also gave us insight into what the audience thinks about the role of the events in creating cohesion, belonging and pride, and whether the events are good advertising for Oslo.
-89% of the public think that the Holmenkollen Ski Festival makes Oslo a more attractive place to visit and/or live in," says Arntsen.
+– We calculate the direct effects and ripple effects for Oslo of hosting the World Cups in Nordic branches and biathlon, explains Sponsor Insight. – Included in the survey, we have also gained insight into what the audience thinks about the events' role in creating unity, belonging and pride, and whether the events are good advertising for Oslo.
+89% of those who were in the audience think that the Holmenkollen Ski Festival makes Oslo a more attractive place to visit and/or live in, says Arntsen.

-- The World Cup events attract over 25,000 visitors to Oslo and Holmenkollen, which significantly increases turnover in Oslo's tourism industry and creates major ripple effects in Oslo as a city.
-"These visitors would not have traveled to Oslo if it had not been for the World Cup races in Kollen," says Aase Marthe Horrigmo, Director of Tourism at Innovation Norway.
+– The World Cup events attract over 25,000 visitors to Oslo and Holmenkollen, which increases turnover in Oslo's tourism industry considerably and creates major ripple effects in Oslo as a city.
+These visitors would not have traveled to Oslo if it were not for the World Cup races in Kollen , says Tourism Director Aase Marthe Horrigmo at Innovation Norway.

-- "When 91% of foreign visitors think that Holmenkollen Skifestival makes Oslo more attractive to visit, it helps to strengthen Oslo's and Norway's international reputation," Horrigmo adds.
+– When 91% of foreign audiences think that Holmenkollen Skifestival makes Oslo more attractive to visit, it helps strengthen Oslo's and Norway's reputation internationally, adds Horrigmo.

 Enjoyment of sport and motivation for physical activity